RetroReversing/retroReversing/pages/snes/SNESSDK.md

 KANKICHI.ISO | Compiled object version of KAN.ASM
 KANKICHI.SND | Assembly descriptor file for how to build the ISX using **ISSND** tool L.BAT | Windows Batch file that calls ISSND and ISLINK tools on KANKICHI driver

+For more information on how this sound driver works checkout this excellent page on SNESLab:

+{% include link-to-other-site.html url="https://sneslab.net/wiki/N-SPC_Engine" description="For more information about the N-SPC driver check out this page on SNESLab" image="/public/consoles/Super Nintendo Entertainment System.png" title="N-SPC Engine"  %}

 ### Generate Sound Binary Data from Instruments and assembled Music
 Now that we have assembled an ISX file for all the instruments (e.g WAVE.ISX) and assembled another ISX file for the Audio Driver (e.g KANKICHI.ISX).